bkardell/Hitch/README.md

 Hitch
 =========
-A lightweight JavaScript library that provides a mechanism that allows others to easily develop and use additional extensions.
+A lightweight JavaScript engine that allows definition and use of new CSS selectors.

+Rules using these selectors selectors are hashed and managed by the engine (live) which simply attaches and detaches vanilla CSS classes (the rule's hash) as they gain or lose relevance, thereby allowing a common usage pattern which provides authors greater expressive abilities and helps keep presentation related rules in CSS.

 * [Getting Started](Hitch/wiki/Getting-Started)
 * [Using Hitches](Hitch/wiki/Using-Hitches)